fisodd/www-fisodd-com/content/code/csview.rst

 Rationale
 #########

-Maybe you are better organized than I am, but sometimes I find myself with way too many different CSV files to keep straight which abbreviated filename goes with which case.
+You are probably better organized than I am, but perhaps like me, sometimes you may find yourself sorting through way too many different CSV files unable keep straight which abbreviated filename goes with which case.

 .. sidebar:: Chart Shot
    :class: titleless